There are a lot of crochet terms that can confuse beginners, so we're here to help you learn all those fancy acronyms, labels, methods and slang.

 HOTH

 Acronym for 'Hot Off The Hook'.
-Normally used when posting or sharing a picture of an item you've just finished making
+This crochet term is normally used when posting or sharing a picture of an item you've just finished making

 Increase/Decrease